 Extensions are third-party add-ons that tend to add more features to the browser.
 While some focus on utility, others promise a much safer browsing experience, and some are a boon for the official workspaces.

 Opera boasts of a plentitude of extensions spread across varied domains.
-Right from Adblockers, to password managers, to social media and tabs management, there’s a lot to look forward to.
-While the UI of its extension store looks a tad outdated, but that shouldn’t be a cause of any major issues as its categories and filer tabs will make it quite easy to search for the extension of your choice.
+From Adblockers to password managers to social media and tabs management, there’s a lot to look forward to.
+While the UI of its extension store looks a tad outdated, that shouldn’t be a cause of any significant issues as its categories and filer tabs will make it relatively easy to search for the extension of your choice.

-Since Firefox doesn’t come with a built-in adblocker or VPN, the need for extension becomes all the more important.
+Since Firefox doesn’t come with a built-in adblocker or VPN, the need for extension becomes more important.
 And its user-friendly extension store wouldn’t leave you disappointed.
-It also has a decent collection of third-party add-ons up its arsenal that more often than not is enough to checkmark the requirements for the end-user.
+It also has a decent collection of third-party add-ons up its arsenal that is enough to checkmark the requirements for the end-user more often than not.

 Since Opera is a Chromium browser, you could easily try out all the Chrome extensions as well.
-Hence it automatically translates to a richer collection in comparison with Firefox, which has still some catching up left to do.
+Hence it automatically translates to a richer collection compared to Firefox, which still has some catching up left to do.

-While this isn’t a quantifiable term that we could explain in plain numbers, yet speed is among the most important factors on which a user generally rests their overall decision.
+While this isn’t a quantifiable term that we could explain in plain numbers, speed is among the most critical factors in which a user generally rests their overall decision.